What is the Flu?

 Young children who get inactivated flu vaccine and pneumococcal vaccine at the same time may have a higher risk of having seizures caused by fever.
 Tell your doctor if your child has ever had a seizure.

 Severe allergic reactions from a vaccine are very rare, estimated at less than 1 in a million doses.
-Such reaction usually happens within a few minutes to a few hours after the vaccination
+Such reactions usually happen within a few minutes to a few hours after the vaccination

 More information can be found on our Flu Vaccines Frequently Asked Questions page